meant-ion/TuringMod/README.md

 				  Would need to have the bot verified as a bot on Twitch to do so.
 				  * Verification currently in progress

+	- !lurk: sets a user as a "lurker" where they will be gone for a bit.
+Complementary with !unlurk

+	- !unlurk: removes a user from the list of lurkers and returns the time they were "lurking" to the chatroom.
+Complementary to !lurk

 MOD/STREAMER ONLY COMMANDS: